Skip to main content

 If you need to track stock in accounting, you can periodically create manual journal entries based on information available in Katana to keep your stock up-to-date in accounting.
 The frequency of making these journal entries depends on your requirements and preferences - weekly, monthly, quarterly, or yearly, for example.

-If you are using an income statement schema where COGS is recorded, then create the journal entries below to update your stock in the balance sheet and expenses in the income statement.
+If you are using an income statement schema where COGS is recorded, create the journal entries below to update your stock in the balance sheet and expenses in the income statement.

 Balance sheet as at the end of the period: